jmjackson6880/arduino-gaggia-classic-pro/README.md

 ### Caveats

-If you don't have a PID installed on your machine, don't bother with this modification.
-Do that first.
+If you don't have a PID installed on your machine, do not bother with this modification.
+Temperature control comes first.

-This is an assumption, but the exact performance of pressure profiles in this project is likely to differ from machine to machine.
-Age, condition, and versions of the machine will cause subtle differences between users, as will the exact performance and setup of your OVP value and springs.
-Expect to have to modify the pressure profiles to meet your machine.
+This is an assumption, but the exact performance of pressure profiles in this project are likely to differ from machine to machine.
+Age, condition, and versions of the machine will cause subtle differences between users, as will the exact performance and setup of your OVP value / springs.
+Expect to have to tweak the pressure profile data points to meet your machine.

 ## Pin mapping